Goldie

 No production data yet but these are the metrics I would look at:

-Completion rate to see are people finishing the estimate flow or dropping off? and message generation rate → Are people taking the action step?
-Proves decision-support UX works.
+1. Completion rate to see are people finishing the estimate flow or dropping off?

 © 2026 Chiang (Michelle) Cheng, All Rights Reserved.